Table of Contents Show

 You’ll also have the option to rent an RV for longer.
 Weekly or monthly rentals through a peer-to-peer company can save you a lot of money compared to nightly rates.

-Other RV Rental Costs
+Other RV Rental Costs to Consider

 When planning your perfect family getaway, there are other costs to keep in mind.
 Don’t plan a trip without considering the following additional costs.
 We share a few important tips below but be sure to read all our tips on How To Save Money On A RV Road Trip later.